 - your date of birth

-- your National Insurance number - this is on letters about tax, pensions and benefits
+- your National Insurance number, if you have one (you can find this on letters about tax, pensions and benefits)

 - your bank or building society account number and sort code